BenPope95/scaffold-eth-substreams-challenge/README.md

   yarn install
   ```

-Complete the challenge however you want, as long
-as you populate the pb with the required data.
+Complete the challenge however you want, as long as you populate the pb with the required data.
 Just follow our steps if you want a more guided experience.

 # Checkpoint 1: map_events

-Your first module will be a map_module.
+🌏 Your first module will be a map_module.
 [map_modules](https://substreams.streamingfast.io/documentation/develop/manifest-modules#map-modules) are how you will retrieve and filter your data.

-## 1.1 Making a Protobuf
+## 1.1 Making a Protobuf 💪

 - Protobufs are a language-agnostic way to serialize structured data.
 - Substreams use protobufs to carry data through their modules, so we need to define our protobufs in accordance to the data we want.
 - [Protobufs](https://substreams.streamingfast.io/documentation/develop/creating-protobuf-schemas#protobuf-definition-for-substreams) from the Streamingfast docs.
-- In substreams > proto > contract.proto, make sure your file looks like this:
+- In `substreams > proto > contract.proto`, make sure your file looks like this:

 ```proto
 syntax = "proto3";